BastiPaeltz/codedict/README.md

   * codedict **-d for DISPLAY**
   	* Displays content from your codedict.
 Either for a complete language or for only certain use cases, if you want.
 The output gets printed nicely to console or to your editor in table form.
 Afterwards you can do further operations on your result, like updating the comment for example or editing the code.

 And the complete **usage pattern**:
-  codedict -d LANGUAGE [PROBLEM] [-e --cut --hline] codedict -c LANGUAGE PROBLEM codedict -f LANGUAGE PATH-TO-FILE
+  codedict -d LANGUAGE [PROBLEM] [-e --cut --hline]
+  codedict -c LANGUAGE PROBLEM
+  codedict -f LANGUAGE PATH-TO-FILE
   codedict -a
-  codedict LANGUAGE --suffix SUFFIX codedict --editor EDITOR codedict --wait (off | on) codedict --line INTEGER
+  codedict LANGUAGE --suffix SUFFIX
+  codedict --editor EDITOR
+  codedict --wait (off | on)
+  codedict --line INTEGER

 ## How can I install it?
-  For now, just 'git clone' and run the <blockquote>installer.sh</blockquote> for your system (basically '*x' for everything except Windows).
+  For now, just 'git clone' and run the <code>installer.sh</code> for your system (basically '*x' for everything except Windows).
-  *On Windows a bash, sh or similar shell is required.*
+  *On Windows: a bash, sh or similar shell is required.*
   *Additionally you have to implement an extra bat script to make codedict runnable from everywhere.
 Sorry, I'm not really a Windows guy.*

 ## License